Neon Nature Tour

-The Neon Nature Tour is the third concert tour by Welsh recording artist Marina (formerly known as Marina and the Diamonds) in support of her third studio album, Froot (2015).
+The Neon Nature Tour is the third concert tour by Welsh singer Marina (formerly known as Marina and the Diamonds) in support of her third studio album, Froot (2015).
 The tour was officially announced three months after the release of the album, on 23 June 2015.
 The tour began on 12 October 2015, in Houston, Texas at the Revention Music Center and concluded on March 20, 2016, in Santiago, Chile, with a total of fifty-two shows over six months.

 Background

 After the release of Froot, Diamandis embarked on a promotional concert tour that was mostly composed of festival performances during the spring and summer of 2015.
 During the series of promotional concerts, Diamandis expressed an interest in doing a formal concert tour in the fall of that year.
 In April 2015, when speaking about the tour, Diamandis said "I think I’m calling my tour the Neon Nature tour.
 Creating this cyber garden on-stage, something exotic, but electrical."

 Two months after the initial idea was expressed, on 23 June 2015, the tour's North American leg was officially announced with nineteen dates over two months.
 About two weeks after the tour's initial announcement, on 6 July 2015, the tour's European leg was announced with ten dates across the United Kingdom and Ireland.
 As the tour began to develop, additional dates were added to both legs of the tour.

 On 5 April 2016, Diamandis posted a picture to Instagram following the conclusion of her tour, along with a statement on Twitter, marking the end of the Froot era, with Weeds being the only track on the album never performed live in the entirety of the Froot era and her career.